Make an Impact at the Women's Hearth

 Services continue to be limited and in accordance with recommended COVID-19 precautions.

 Women’s Hearth is a drop-in day center in downtown Spokane–a safe space for women who have experienced poverty, trauma and/or homelessness to find a “hearth” of welcome, respect, and community.
 Women’s Hearth provides activities, classes, social service referrals and housing-search case management in a compassionate and supportive environment 5 days a week.
 Participants also have access to phones, computers, internet, healthy food, hygiene supplies, and showers.

 The Hearth is a safe, welcoming community that promotes growth and well-being in body, mind, and spirit for women of diverse backgrounds.
 It fosters nurturing relationships, encourages self-determination, and advocates for change in systems that oppress women.
-During 2021, a total of 784 women accessed services at the Women’s Hearth and 19 of those women obtained housing.
+During 2022, a total of 1,035 women accessed services at the Hearth and 17 of those women obtained housing.

 Finding Community in Downtown